injinity/workstation/README.md

 __Content__
 - Install kubectl in the toolbox
 - Install flux CLI in the toolbox
-- Set up flux CLI command autocompletion
+- Set up flux CLI command autocompletion in the toolbox
+- Set up kubectl CLI command autocompletion in the toolbox
+- Set up remote kubectl and flux connection to kube cluster
+- Set up local Injinity VPS host domains like 'master-node-0'
+- Add VPS connection scripts to ~/Nodes folder

 ## Contributing
 Feel free to just open an issue in this repo on GitHub